6 Vocal Mixing Tricks For Release-Ready Sound

 You don't have to be a musical pro to recognize badly mixed vocals.
 They are disharmonious, irritating, and frankly make you want to yank your ears off.
-And it can be heartbreaking if these dissonant vocals are evident even after mixing vocals in your track.
+And it can be heartbreaking if the vocals aren't sounding right even after mixing vocals in your track.

 Vocals make the highlight of a song.
 The beat creates the mood and ambiance for the vocals to come in and tell the story.
 Think of the beat as the curtain-raiser and the vocals as the main performer.